You can translate the document:

 Connecting to Azure Databricks from Denodo

-• From the Denodo Design Studio, create a new JDBC data source by selecting Virtual Database > New > Data source > JDBC.
-This will open the wizard to create a connection to JDBC data source.
+• From the Denodo Design Studio, create a new JDBC data source by selecting Virtual Database > New > Data source.

 • Provide the Name for the JDBC Data source.